OfficeDev/office-js-docs-reference/docs/requirement-sets/common/ribbon-api-requirement-sets.md

 >
 > - The RibbonApi requirement sets are supported only on task pane add-ins.
 > - The RibbonApi requirement sets are supported for production add-ins only in Excel.
 > - RibbonApi 1.1 (not 1.2) is available as a preview in PowerPoint and Word, but only in Office on Windows (subscription) and Office on Mac.
-It is not available in Office on the web (except in Excel).
+It is not available in Office on the web.

 ## Support for version 1.1 on Office on Windows (subscription)